AndreiCherniaev/FreeRTOS_ATmega2560_MPLAB/README.md

 Where PATH is your path to .hex. ttyUSB0 may be not the same on your system.
 See avaliable ttyUSBs on your system in /dev

-Also if you want to flash into MPLAB X IDE after every build you can.
+Also if you want to flash using MPLAB X IDE after every build you can.
 Open project property -> Building -> Execution this line after build and past here your code for cosole (above).